Staying Positive After A Miscarriage – Tips for a Healthy Mindset After Pregnancy Loss

 But if I’m being totally honest, I didn’t feel like the pregnancy was anchored from the beginning.
 I felt unsettled.
 I had never been pregnant before, so I didn’t know if that was the way it was supposed to be or not.
 (Guess not.)

-Staying Positive After My Miscarriage
+Staying Positive After Miscarriage or Pregnancy Loss

 At first, I didn’t think staying positive after a miscarriage was possible.
 But slowly, things started to change.

 But I learned so much in those few weeks that I was blessed to have a baby inside me.
 I was able to find some hints of positivity in the storm.
 It is possible to stay positive after a miscarriage.
 Here’s how I stayed positive and you can too:

 Bad things happen and I’m going to get through them.
 I’ve already been through some tough shit, but sometimes I forget.
 Life gets a little too cushy and comfy and you forget how strong you are.

 When you go through something traumatic, you have to dig deep to find your strength.
 Sometimes that’s easier than others.
 For some people, it might be faith in God or God’s words that gives them strength and comfort.
 For others, it might be faith in yourself and your own abilities.